Prima facie: Res ipsa loquitur

 Prima facie is often confused with res ipsa loquitur ('the thing speaks for itself', or literally 'the thing itself speaks'), the common law doctrine that when the facts make it self-evident that negligence or other responsibility lies with a party, it is not necessary to provide extraneous details, since any reasonable person would immediately find the facts of the case.
 The difference between the two is that prima facie is a term meaning there is enough evidence for there to be a case to answer, while res ipsa loquitur means that the facts are so obvious a party does not need to explain any more.
 For example: "There is a prima facie case that the defendant is liable.
 They controlled the pump.
 The pump was left on and flooded the plaintiff's house.
 The plaintiff was away and had left the house in the control of the defendant.
 Res ipsa loquitur."
 In Canadian tort law, this doctrine has been subsumed by general negligence law.

 Use in academic philosophy

 The phrase is also used in academic philosophy.
 Among its most notable uses is in the theory of ethics first proposed by W. D. Ross in his 1930 book The Right and the Good, often called the Ethic of Prima Facie Duties, as well as in epistemology, as used, for example, by Robert Audi.
 It is generally used in reference to an obligation.
-"I have a prima facie obligation to keep my promise and meet my friend" means that I am under an obligation, but this may yield to a more pressing duty.
+"I have a prima facie obligation to keep my promise and meet my friend" means that the speaker is under an obligation, but this may yield to a more pressing duty.
 A more modern usage prefers the title pro tanto obligation: an obligation that may be later overruled by another more pressing one; it exists only pro tempore.